-3. financially guarantees the Lease, and nothing more.
+- Financially guarantees the Lease, nothing more.

-Once approved, the Rent Guarantor signs a Rent Guarantee Agreement thereby guaranteeing the payment of rent and other financial obligations during the lease term.
+Once approved, the Rent Guarantor signs a Rent Guarantee Agreement thereby guaranteeing the payment of rent and other financial obligations during the Lease term.

-If there are two, unrelated Tenants, the lease is between both Tenants jointly and severally, thus both Tenants are equally responsible for the payment of monthly rent and all obligations under the lease.
-Therefore, each Rent Guarantor is guaranteeing not just the Tenant they specifically have association with, but the other Tenant as well.
+If there are two, unrelated Tenants, the Lease is between both Tenants jointly and severally, thus both Tenants are equally responsible for the payment of monthly rent and all obligations under the lease.
+Therefore, each Rent Guarantor is guaranteeing not just the Tenant they specifically have an association with, but the other Tenant as well.

 All applications are subject to Management approval.

 4. Submitting Your Application Documents and Payments